realnikolaj/t8g1-skylab/content/_index.md

 ## About
-This site presents the internal services and their configurations provided by IT@T8G1-Skylab group, the cluster's network topology and documentation for users and administrators along with the security implemented and how to do a feature request.
+This site presents the internal services and their configurations provided by T8G1-Skylab group, the cluster's network topology and documentation for users and administrators along with the security implemented within the network.

 ## Tasks
 ***